ashcaz/city_explorer_api/README.md

 20-06-2020 20:40 - Application will now display weather data using static json files!

 20-06-2020 21:10 - Application uses .map() instead of forEach to return weater array of objects

+21-06-2020 17:39 - Now Search any location you want using LocationIQ API

+21-06-2020 18:47 - When you search a city it now gives you a 16 day weather forecast thanks to Weatherbit.io API

 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->